Pinqua/Netflix-Clone/README.md

 # Netflix Clone

-Netflix like UI and functionalities.
+Netflix clone with netflix like UI and functionalities.Build using react.js and Firebase

 ![Logo](https://netflix-clone-piyush-sati.netlify.app/static/media/netflixLogo.4c73f69a.png)